bilal-fazlani/commanddotnet/docs/getting-started.md

 _see [Default Middleware](OtherFeatures/default-middleware.md) for more details and options for using default middleware._

-`UseNameCasing` to enforce a consistent naming standard when generating names from your code.

-_see [Name Casing](OtherFeatures/name-casing.md) for more details._

 ## Next Steps

 You get the gist of this library now.
 This may be all you need to start your app.

-Check out more of our documentation
+If not, we've only touched on a small number of our features.
+Check out our documentation for more...

 * [Commands](Commands/commands.md) defining commands, subcommands and arguments.